How We Build Homes

 Discovery / Pre-Construction Slowdowns

-Some lots need extra recon before we can move.
-Heavy tree cover, rocky soil, deeper digging, or slope changes can all stretch your build's timeline.
-Sometimes your "perfect spot" has to shift once setbacks, drainage, or access are checked.
-And if utilities aren't close (or a new trench is needed), that can add a few more steps before planning begins.
+Some lots need extra recon: heavy tree cover, rocky soil, or slope changes can stretch your timeline, and your “perfect spot” may shift once setbacks, drainage, or access are checked.
+Utilities that aren't close add steps before planning begins.

 Permitting Delays

-Permitting in the Spokane area is unpredictable.
-County or city reviewers can flag any number of different things – too many to list here.
-Utility availability can also slow things down.
-Sometimes, the power company or water district has to sign off.
+Permitting in the Spokane area is unpredictable: county or city reviewers can flag any number of things, and utility sign-offs from the power company or water district can add time.
 Even perfectly drawn plans can bounce back with questions that take time to answer.

 Construction Delays